Write a Killer Cover Letter for a Scholarship (w/Example)

 Of course, make sure you spell check your cover letter and proofread it several times.
 A cover letter with grammar mistakes will not make you look like a professional and well-educated student.

 Cover letters can be a great opportunity for you to convince the scholarship committee that you are the best candidate for the scholarship.
 Take time writing your cover letter and don’t wait until the final days before the deadline to start writing.
-If you put in the effort, your hard work might pay off and you could end up winning the award.
+A little bit of effort, could be the difference that helps you win the award!

 Scholarship Cover Letter Example